Embed Code

 Social Share

 Paraquat, a term that might not roll off the tongue easily, is a powerful herbicide that has been a staple in agricultural weed control since its introduction in the 1960s.
 The name “Paraquat” is derived from its chemical structure, specifically the para-position of the quaternary ammonium groups.
 While it has been praised for its effectiveness in eliminating unwanted plants, its use in the cannabis industry has been met with significant scrutiny.
 This is due to its high toxicity and the potential health risks it poses to both consumers and the environment.
 Over the years, the meaning of Paraquat has evolved, especially within the cannabis community, where there’s a growing emphasis on organic and sustainable farming practices.
-As a result, many cannabis cultivators are moving away from using Paraquat, opting instead for safer, more #2excludeGlossary alternatives.
+As a result, many cannabis cultivators are moving away from using Paraquat, opting instead for safer, more eco-friendly alternatives.
 This shift highlights the industry’s commitment to providing consumers with cleaner, healthier products.
 [Source: Environmental Protection Agency]

 Edit Wiki Term